 Leave the Program ID field empty for mobile wallet coupon integration.

 Passes are coupons designed using the PassKit portal.
 The style automatically determines how the pass looks and the amount of details it shows, including offer details and expiration settings.
 You can personalize passes with your logo, images, text, and links, with additional flexibility to determine where the details appear on the pass.
 However, there’s font and formatting limitations that are determined by Apple and Google, such as: the font type or style cannot be changed, the position of the logo or image, and the location of the barcode.
 Passes should be designed to be clear and optimized for all device types.

 Dynamic coupon code:

-To display the dynamic coupon codes on the passes, drag and drop the Coupon External ID field from the left panel onto the pass and add this code under the display value:
+Under Add advanced fields, drag and drop the External ID field from the left panel onto the pass.

 Similarly, to add the dynamic QR code, add this code to Encoded Barcode Content field:

 Please refer to PassKit help section for more details.